 Learn some of the history behind stock certificates and what to do if you get a hold of one.

 In 2010, a history student from Utrecht University, working on an unrelated research project, found the oldest surviving stock.
 The stock was made out of parchment paper and was printed by hand with ink and a writing quill.

 The stock found by the student dates back to 1606; it was issued by the East India Company, making it the first recorded company ever to issue stocks.

 In 1602, Amsterdam built an exchange to trade stocks issued by the Dutch East India Company.
 This has given rise to the claim that the Amsterdam Stock Exchange was the first in the world.

-If you find an old stock certificate among one of your deceased relatives belongings (or in an old antique store) it probably doesn't have any intrinsic value.
-That's because the company that issued it is most likely long gone.
-However, if you're at all familiar with the PBS TV show "Antiques Roadshow," the certificate itself may have some collectible value.
+If you find an old paper stock among some of your great-grandparents' belongings (or in an old antique store), it probably doesn't have any value behind it.
+The company that issued it is most likely long gone unless it is one of the few that has survived (in which case it might be worth something).
+However, the paper stock you found may have some value for a collector.

-Scripophily is the pursuit or hobby of collecting old stock certificates and there is an active community of collectors who will buy worthless certificates simply for their collectibility.
+Scripophily is the pursuit or hobby of collecting old paper stock.
+There is an active group of people who will buy worthless stocks only for their collectibility.